Professor Dame Sarah Cowley retired in spring 2012 after a career that started in nursing in 1964, but has focused on health visiting since 1980.

 Emeritus Professor from King’s College, London

-Dame Sarah has been adjunct Professor, University of Technology Sydney, Visiting Professor University of Sao Paulo, a member of the National Institute for Health Research, a past Chair of the Community Practitioners’ and Health Visitors’ Association (CPHVA), Fellow and former vice-chair of the Queen’s Nursing Institute, Professorial Fellow of the Royal Society of Public Health and Fellow of the Irish Institute of Community Health Nursing.
+Dame Sarah is a patron for DorPIP (Dorset Parent Infant Partnership) and MECSH (Maternal and Early Childhood Sustained Home Visiting programme); and a trustee for the charity Foundation Years Information and Research.
+She has been adjunct Professor, University of Technology Sydney, Visiting Professor University of Sao Paulo, a member of the National Institute for Health Research, a past Chair of the Community Practitioners’ and Health Visitors’ Association (CPHVA), Fellow and former vice-chair of the Queen’s Nursing Institute, Professorial Fellow of the Royal Society of Public Health and Fellow of the Irish Institute of Community Health Nursing.
 She was awarded the King’s College London Supervisory Excellence Award in 2008, having supervised more than 20 doctoral students to completion.
 In 2012, she was awarded a lifetime achievement award by the CPHVA and was created Dame Commander of the British Empire (DBE) for services to health visiting in the New Year’s Honours list 2013.